IP licence agreement template

 You need to be aware that the law differs in the USA from the UK and most other Western countries.

 As far as we are aware, in most countries, intellectual property created by an employee is owned by the employer.
+A licensing agreement template is legally binding once signed.
+It is also crucial to address the protection of the licensor's brand in licensing agreements, ensuring that rights, control, and responsibilities are clearly defined.

 However, ownership of IP created under a contract is far less clear.
 In the USA, they use a term “work made for hire” to describe work done by a person who is not an employee.
 All such work belongs to the creator.
 So if you contract with a US designer for artwork for your website, that work remains his and not yours.
 What you get is a permit to use it for ever, on your site.
+For example, action figures based on popular movie characters are often produced under licensing agreements that specify the rights to use the intellectual property.

 In the UK, the position is unclear.
 It is therefore best, when you commission work from an originator, always to include the point that “the resulting work shall be the property of” you.
+The terms of royalty payments should be clearly defined to avoid ambiguities in the contract.

 What customers thought